-If you plan to change to a different Federal Work Study position you must notify the Federal Work Study Office in writing so that you will be emailed a new Job Permit Card.
+If you plan to change to a different Federal Work Study position you must notify the Federal Work Study Office in writing.
 You must apply for the new Federal Work Study position via PittSource.

 You may hold more than one Federal Work Study job at a time.
-You will need to complete a new Job Permit Card for each position.
 Please contact the Federal Work Study Office before attempting to find a second position.
 Also, no student can hold a Federal Work Study job and a non-Federal Work Study job within the University at the same time.

 To Stop Participating in the Federal Work Study Program